Prouk/Flouk/README.md

 # Flouk
-Minimalist easy on the eyes, NisOS flake config
+Minimalist easy on the eyes, NisOS flake config with devshell integration.